DataIntellectTech/TorQ/docs/Processes.md

 TorQ Data Quality System Architecture
 -------

 Whilst the Monitor process checks the health of other processes in the system, it does not check the quality of the data captured.
 An RDB process could be running, but capturing and populating its tables with null values, an error that would not be caught by the Monitor process.
-This is the purpose of the Data Quality System, and is achieved by periodically running a set of user-specified checks on select processes.
+The Data Quality System is developed with the purpose of capturing such errors.
+The system periodically run a set of user-specified checks on selected processes to ensure data quality.

 For example, you can place checks on a table to periodically check that the percentage of nulls it contains in a certain column is below a given threshold, or check that the values of a column stay within a specified range that changes throughout the day.

 The system behaves based on Data Quality Config files.
 The metrics from the config files and the results of the checks performed on databases in the data capturing system are saved to Data Quality Databases.
 The results can then be used for monitoring tools to alert users.

-The Data Quality System consists of four processes: the Data Quality Checker (DQC) and the Data Quality Engine(DQE), as well as a Database process for each (DQCDB and DQEDB).
-These are explained in detail below.
+The Data Quality System consists of four processes: the Data Quality Checker(DQC) and the Data Quality Engine(DQE), as well as a Database process for each(DQCDB and DQEDB).
+The processes are explained in detail below.

 Data Quality Checker (DQC)
 -------

-The Data Quality process runs checks on other TorQ processes to check the quality of data in the system.
+The Data Quality Checker process runs checks on other TorQ processes to check the quality of data in the system.
 The Checker runs periodic checks on specific processes.
 The specific parameters of the checks that are being run can be configured in `config/dqcconfig.csv`.